GenNET Online Learning FAQs

 provided through GenNET are not intended to be an alternative

-to enrollment in a local high school or middle school.
+to enrollment in a local school district.
 Classes taken through GenNET

 are expanding curriculum and learning for students enrolled in